idigital/unnamed-rpg/README.markdown

 they just wouldn't care about this though:

 * NeoQuest is a very old game now.
 I can't find an exact date, but I definitely remember playing it in the early 2000's.
-Neopet's has been around since 1999, so it may have been in existance since then.
+Neopet's has been around since 1999, so it may have been in existence since then.
 * They have NeoQuest 2 out now, but that's also a very, very old game.
 * NeoQuest is no longer in the popular games list, and I doubt many people even know about it anymore.
 * Since I'm reverse engineering the game, I'll miss a number of the quirks of the game, meaning you should probably go and play the original if you're serious about playing it.
 * I've no interest in making money out of this.
-I just felt like making an open game, and don't have much imaginiation.
+I just felt like making an open game, and don't have much imagination.
 * I doubt they'll even notice.
 * I like asparagus too.

 Despite all that, the assets, and text, and story line, and names, and pretty much everything that is not code all belong to Neopets.
-I'm well aware that I'm flagrantly disgregarding copyright laws.
+I'm well aware that I'm flagrantly disregarding copyright laws.
 If someone from Neopets every gets in touch with me ( neoquest AT leafcanvas.com )  to ask, I will immediately switch this repository to a private one.